 Brickworks Building Products Pty Ltd (Brickworks) is one of Australia's largest, best known and most diverse building material manufacturers.
-Our products include clay bricks and pavers, concrete masonry blocks, retaining wall systems, stone, precast concrete panels, concrete, terracotta and solar roof tiles, terracotta facades and lightweight building systems.
+Our products include clay bricks and pavers, concrete masonry blocks, retaining wall systems, stone, concrete, terracotta and solar roof tiles, terracotta façades and lightweight building systems.

-Brickworks has been transformed from originally a New South Wales state-based operation to a national organisation with currently eleven brick manufacturing operations in NSW, Victoria, Tasmania, South Australia, Western Australia and Queensland.
+Brickworks has been transformed from originally a New South Wales state-based operation to a national organisation with currently eight brick manufacturing operations in NSW, Victoria, Tasmania, South Australia and Queensland.
 Austral Bricks is the subsidiary of Brickworks that manufactures and sells Australian made clay bricks and pavers.
-Austral Bricks holds multiple ABN's in each state, and multiple brands including Daniel Robertson, Bowral Bricks and Nubrik, therefore for the purpose of Climate Active, the certification is held by Brickworks Building Products Pty Ltd and Austral Bricks and its brands will use the Climate Active certification to sell carbon neutral bricks.
+Austral Bricks holds multiple ABNs in each state, and multiple brands including Daniel Robertson, Bowral Bricks and Nubrik, therefore for the purpose of Climate Active, the certification is held by Brickworks Building Products Pty Ltd and Austral Bricks and its brands will use the Climate Active certification to sell carbon neutral bricks.

 The manufacturing process for bricks and pavers is identical and for the purpose of this document, pavers may be referred to as bricks.
-It starts with mining clay and shale and mechanically processing it prior to shaping and firing the bricks in kilns fuelled predominantly by natural gas.
+It starts with mining clay and shale and mechanically processing it prior to shaping and firing the bricks in kilns fueled predominantly by natural gas.